KvalitetsIT/monitoring101/04-configuring-prometheus/README.md

 ...
 ```

-Our goal is to make Prometheus to group these into 5 bins to make the metrics less cluttered:
+Our goal is to make Prometheus group these into 5 bins to make the metrics less cluttered:

 ```
 promhttp_metric_handler_requests_total:1xx 0